 That’s why try not to do online shopping using unsecured wifi.
 Your credit card info and password can be accessible by anyone.

-If you must use it, try using it through an authentic VPN.
+If you must use it, try using it through a Top rated VPN.
 Your data will be wholly encrypted & will be harder to access.

 7. Never Share Personal Credentials